Skip to content

 Freelancers should keep copies of their 1099-NEC forms for tax filing purposes.
 Employees, on the other hand, receive a W-2 form to report their income to the IRS.

-If a business pays a freelancer less than $600 in a tax year, it is not required to issue a 1099-NEC.
+If a business pays a freelancer less than $600 in a tax year, it doesn’t have to issue a 1099-NEC.
 However, freelancers must report all earnings to the IRS, regardless of whether they receive a 1099-NEC from a client.
 Understanding these requirements is crucial for filing taxes as a freelancer properly.

 Create Your 1099-NEC Now